 Congratulations, you're having a baby!
 What an exciting time for you and your spouse as you prepare to welcome your little bundle of joy into this world.

 There’s so much for new parents to learn when there's a baby on the way.
 And so much to buy.
 That’s why they need all the discounts they can find.
 The following is a list of helpful deals for military families and their newest military brat:

-The Navy-Marine Corps Relief Society offers a free Budget for Baby workshop.
+For instance, the Navy-Marine Corps Relief Society offers a free Budget for Baby workshop.
 At the workshop, you’ll learn what expenses to plan for, how to create a budget and tips on how to save money.
-The best part?
-You’ll walk away with not only lots of money-saving tips, but also a Junior Sea Bag filled with items like a handmade baby blanket.
+You’ll walk away with not only lots of money-saving tips, but also a gift that includes a handmade baby blanket.
 Visit the Navy-Marine Corps Relief Society website to learn how to register for a class near you.
 And contact your local base to see what other kinds of workshops are available.

 Clothes, gear, and furniture

 Onesies.
 Diapers.
 Crib.
 Stroller.
 Car seat.
 Babies need a lot of stuff.

 The first place to shop should always be your military Exchange.
 Each service branch may call it a different name, but they all offer huge savings on a wide variety of items, including baby clothes, gear, and furniture.
 You pay no sales tax, and most exchanges offer a price matching policy.
-You can even shop online for savings.
+You can also shop online for savings.

 No exchange nearby or they don’t have exactly what you’re looking for?
 Many other stores offer military discounts to help you out.